ubc-mdscl/ubc-mdscl.github.io/capstone/timeline.md

 The project itself.
 At the end, partners can expect the students to present at the partner organizations.
 Partners will also be invited to an end-of-program celebration at UBC.

-### Hackathon
+### Kick-Off/Coding Challenge

-The Capstone project typically starts with a multi-day kick-off and hackathon at the UBC main Point Grey campus.
+The Capstone project typically starts with a multi-day kick-off and coding challenge at the UBC main Point Grey campus.
+Day 1 of the kick-off focuses on professional skills, Day 2 focuses on technical skills and hosts a coding challenge, and Day 3 is when students dive into their project data.

+Capstone partners are strongly encouraged to attend the afternoon of the 3rd day of the kick-off.
+In the past, students have found this very valuable, as they were able to ask questions about their dataset and clarify other data science issues with the partner.